MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/array_rotate_rightfunction.md

 ---
 title: array_rotate_right() - Azure Data Explorer
-description: Learn how to use the array_rotate_right() function to rotate values inside a `dynamic` array to the right in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022
+description: Learn how to use the array_rotate_right() function to rotate values inside a dynamic array to the right. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022